EPCCed/cirrus-website/content/about/sgi-hardware-software.md

 There are a number of file systems available on Cirrus:

 * 1 PB Ceph distributed file system for critical data storage.
 Mounted on all login nodes.
-Backed up.
+Not backed up.
 * 1 PB HPE E1000 ClusterStor Lustre parallel file system provides high performance data access with high capacity.
 Mounted on all login and compute nodes.
 Not backed up.
 * 233 TiB HPE high performance solid state storage.
 Mounted on all login and compute nodes.
 Not backed up.